Should I use the Common App or the Coalition App?

 Are the essay prompts different?

 Yes.
+However, there will no changes to either platform’s essays for the 2018-19 admissions round.
 You can check out The Coalition Essay Prompts by clicking here, although it is important to note that not every Coalition school requires an essay.
 At some colleges, writing samples included in your digital locker can be substituted (the whole “more organic” thing).
 The Common App essays have undergone some changes from previous years which we recommend reviewing in our previous post on the subject.

 One additional difference are the length requirements.
 The Common App software will not allow you to enter anything over the 650 word limit.
-The Coalition App does not have an official cap, but they recommend between 300-400 words and not to exceed 550.
+The Coalition App limits applicants to 2500 characters which should work out to roughly 500 words.

 How do most applicants apply to Coalition schools?

 The 2016-17 admissions cycle was the debut of the Coalition App and it failed to make a major splash.
-Usage data is sparse but we know that at Yale, a paltry 1% of the applicant pool, just 317 total students, selected the Coalition App over the more traditional Common App.
+At Yale, a paltry 1% of the applicant pool, just 317 total students, selected the Coalition App over the more traditional Common App.
 At Emory University, fewer than 1,000 of the 23,694 total applications were submitted via the Coalition Application.
+Data from the 2017-18 cycle is sparse, but it does not appear the number of users rose dramatically, even with such low baseline levels.

 Which is more convenient?